DeluxeOwl/chronicle/README.md

 - cqrs example
 - "as a service"
 - a "prod ready" sink with postgres, maybe with NATS
-- handling system wide constraints: like unique usernames
+- handling system wide constraints: like unique usernames ✅
 - event deletion/compaction ✅
 - archiving ✅
 - first class support for sagas/workflows (maybe a separate package)
 - jobs? that might be out of scope but could work as a separate project
 - event versioning + upcasting events ✅
 	- MultiTransformer that extends Transformer -> upcast to multiple events ✅
-- a projection package: subscribe to GLobalLog and manage state, checkpointing, replay, idempotency & retry
+- a projection package: subscribe to GlobalLog and manage state, checkpointing ✅
-  - lifecycle management
-  - parallel replay
-  - idempotency helpers, dlq
 - ci/cd & more tests
 - observability
 - add another selector which allows me to get a specific version ✅